shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 This is my least favorite design.
 Apple started using it in the late System 7.1 era around the time of the PowerBook 500 and through the end of the System 7.5 era.
 System 7.1 could still be installed from a set of six disks, but System 7.5.3 was so large that it required sixteen disks.
 Macintosh System Software was increasingly being distributed on CD-ROM, so this lessened the need for a set of floppy disks as recovery media.

 Design wise, this is fairly simple: some text, a dotted line, and a mouse cursor with the opacity turned down.

+This really is the last floppy disk label design.
+Later labels are text-only and don't wrap around to the back (Mac OS 8 Disk Tools floppy).

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg